"Doctor," Wyn said as she watched him step back from the console

 to join Narrative Causality for a drink at the bar and leave him alone.

-didn't come into it.
-What his REAL body would look like, still lying on
+into it.
+What his REAL body would look like, still lying on the floor

-the floor in the Cloister Room he didn't want to wonder.
-There was that
+in the Cloister Room, he didn’t want to wonder.
+There was that old

-old Gallifreyan urban legend about a Time Lord who was decapitated on
+Gallifreyan urban legend about a Time Lord who was decapitated on the

-the plain of Attrition and in real life his head fell off.
-The story was
+plain of Attrition and in real life his head fell off.
+The story was hazy

-it.
-But he wasn't taking any chances.
-The Rite of Progression was spoken
+it, but he wasn’t taking any chances.
+The Rite of Progression was

-of in whispers and not just to give the tyros at the Prydonian Academy
+spoken of in whispers and not just to give the tyros at the Prydonian

 school.